A Vision for the Future

 The restoration of the famous Hydro Majestic Hotel at Medlow Bath will continue the spirit and vision of Mark Foy, when he began the creation of his dream on the Medlow cliff face over a century ago.

 The Hydro Majestic is not only a vast hotel, stretching more than 1.1 kilometres across the escarpment; it is also a vibrant part of Australian history and an iconic symbol of the Blue Mountains for generations.

-The project will be carried out in two stages with the 1st Stage due for completion in July 2014 and opening scheduled for 3rd quarter of 2014.
+The project will be carried out in two stages with the 1st Stage due for completion in 3rd Quarter of 2014.
 Stage 2 including the new luxury accommodation wings and Spa will follow in approximately 3 years.